spiral/docs/docs/en/cycle/configuration.md

 },
 ```

-Then you need to replace some of bootloaders with provided by the package.
+Then you need to replace some of bootloaders with the ones that are provided by the package.

 ```php
 use Spiral\Cycle\Bootloader as CycleBridge;